UBAutograding/devU-api/README.md

 to install the updated package

-If you were to make changes to the your shared branch and push it to the remote, you can update what version you local files are looking at via
+If you were to make changes to your shared branch and push it to the remote, you can update what version your local files are looking at via

 ```
 npm update devu-shared-modules